Djpatel00/youtube-playlist-downloader/README.md

-# Youtube-playlist-downloader V 0.1
+# Ytube Downloader V 2.0 (YTube Downloader-2.0)
-This is a youtube playlist downloader.
-Download whole youtube playlist at 1 go.

-After clicking the start button please wait and see the files in the selected folder.
-Don't worry if it is showing "Window not responding".
+-> New feature of selecting quality of video in youtube playlist added.
+-> Optimised the code.

+New App size: 11 MB

-# Ytube Downloader V 1.0 (YTube Downloader-1.0-amd64.msi)
+# Ytube Downloader V 1.0 (YTube Downloader-1.0)
 This is the final version of my small mini project and the name of the app is "Ytube Downloader".

 Ytube Downloader can download Playlist, Youtube video and Youtube shorts.